ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/6-unity-analyzer.md

 1. Select _Install_

-1. After installation has completed you will have a new menu option _Window/Analysis/Profile Analyzer_
+1. After the installation has completed, you will have a new menu option _Window/Analysis/Profile Analyzer_

 ## Pulling data into the Analyzer

 Because we have already collected data from both sessions, you will need to repeat some steps.
 This is because the Analyzer cannot actually use the saved data directly so we will need to use the Profiler again.
-Once you are familiar with the tools you can streamline the steps to better suit your preferred workflow.
+Once you are familiar with the tools, you can streamline the steps to better suit your preferred workflow.

 For now, open the Analyzer we have just installed: